SmokinCaterpillar/pypet/README.md

 This project encompasses these core modules:

-*  The `pypet.parameters` module including  containers for parameters and results.
+*  The `pypet.environment` module for handling the running of simulations

 *  The `pypet.trajectory` module for managing the parameters and results, and providing a way to *explore* your parameter space.
 Somewhat related is also the `pypet.naturalnaming` module, that provides functionality to access and put data into the *trajectory*.

-*  The `pypet.environment` module for handling the running of simulations.
+*  The `pypet.parameters` module including containers for parameters and results

-*  The `pypet.storageservice` for saving your data to disk.
+*  The `pypet.storageservice` for saving your data to disk

 ---------------------------